 The study has the following objectives:

-Identify existing and emerging QUIC-based media delivery protocols (e.g. MoQT, RTP over QUIC, WebTransport) suitable for real-time communication and document their features, benefits, limitations and current applications.
+Identify existing and emerging QUIC-based media delivery protocols suitable for real-time communication and document their features, benefits, limitations and current applications.

+Define an evaluation framework for QUIC-based media delivery protocols in the context of the RTC System as defined in TS 26.506 and TS 26.113.

+Define application scenarios for which the evaluation of QUIC-based media delivery protocols is carried out, in particular including existing 3GPP services or service enablers such as split rendering.

-Define appropriate performance metrics, requirements and evaluate the performance of the QUIC-based media delivery protocols against (S)RTP-based frameworks under realistic 3GPP network conditions.
+For the identified application scenarios, define appropriate performance metrics, requirements and evaluate the performance of the QUIC-based media delivery protocols against existing architectures and protocols as defined in TS 26.506 and TS 26.113 (in particular WebRTC and (S)RTP-based frameworks) under realistic 3GPP network conditions.
 Consider existing performance evaluation from e.g. academia and other SDOs for realistic 3GPP network conditions, which needs to be verified independently by SA4.
 This may consist of SA4 analytically verifying the results and confirming their validity without conducting new simulations.

+c) Document potential impact of deploying QUIC-based technologies on the delivery architecture defined in TS 26.506, taking into account: current architectures, the 3GPP core network architecture defined in TS 23.501 and UE implementations; and identify advantages and disadvantages for deployments.
+For example, efficiency, scalability, ability to provide a distributed deployment, impact on radio optimizations, flow control and management, security/privacy versus traffic management, and readiness of general-purpose implementations.

 NOTE 1: The evaluation framework may be based on an open-source network simulator such as ns3.

 NOTE 2: The evaluation scenarios may involve real-time communication of audio and video in the context of 3GPP real-time communications services.
 For audio, EVS and IVAS, and for video H.264/AVC and H.265/HEVC can be considered, as specified in TS 26.114.

+If sufficient evidence of benefits for the selected QUIC-based media delivery protocols in the context of RTC are identified

-Study integration of the QUIC-based media delivery protocols identified in objective #1 and the SA2 MRI solutions (as defined in TS 23.501, clause 5.37.9) into the RTC System.
+a) Study integration of the beneficial QUIC-based media delivery protocols identified in objective #1 and #2 and the SA2 MRI solutions (as defined in TS 23.501, clause 5.37.9) into the RTC System.

 NOTE 3: The study of integration includes consideration of potential architectural enhancements, signaling and collaboration scenarios required for QUIC-based media delivery protocols.

-Based on the outcomes of objectives #1-3, identify potential normative work on the architecture and procedures (TS 26.506) of the RTC System as well as on its protocols and APIs (TS 26.113 and TS 26.510).
+b) Identify gaps and potential normative work on the architecture and procedures (TS 26.506) of the RTC System as well as on its protocols and APIs (TS 26.113 and TS 26.510).

 NOTE 4: The study will take into account potential changes in the media delivery architecture as identified in other ongoing 3GPP studies.